robgaston/docs/README.md

 3. `npm run build`
 4. Add all, commit & push

-The `npm run deploy` runs the build command and then runs the git commands to add all, commit and push, updating the gh-pages static site.
+The `npm run deploy` command runs the build command and then runs the git commands to add all, commit and push, updating the gh-pages static site.
 It assumes that git is configured with write permissions to this repo.